GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/tabs/index.md

 ### No permission required {: #no-perm }

 You can use most Tabs API methods and events without declaring any permissions.
-The following are some common examples:
+The following are some examples:

-- Opening a new tab using `tabs.create()`.
+- Opening a new tab with `tabs.create()`.
-- Moving a tab using `tabs.move()`.
+- Moving a tab with `tabs.move()`.
-- Reloading the tab using `tabs.reload()`.
+- Reloading the tab with `tabs.reload()`.

 ### Tabs permission or host permissions {: #perms }